-Running along the centre of the biggest urban area in the south of the island, Saint-Pierre beach opens onto a lagoon that is sheltered from the turbulence of the Ocean.
-Although it does not have the reputation of the Ermitage lagoon, it is at a very similar level and makes an excellent spot for snorkeling.
-After less than two minutes in the water, you will be swimming among a wide range of fish and invertebrates in a spectacular coral setting.
+Running along the center of the biggest urban area in the south of the island, Saint-Pierre beach opens onto a lagoon that is sheltered from the turbulence of the Ocean.
+Although it is not as renowned as the Hermitage lagoon, it is at a very similar level and makes an excellent spot for snorkeling.
+After less than two minutes in the water, you will be swimming among a wide range of fish and invertebrates in a nice coral setting.

-The beach is on the Saint-Pierre sea front, just next to the marina.
-From Saint-Denis, head south and follow the signs to Saint-Paul for 50 miles (80km), then Saint-Pierre (expressway for the entire journey, around 1 hour).
-Once you arrive at Saint-Pierre, there are many places to park near the beach: next to the road along the sea front, in one of the car parks behind the beach or in the marina car park.
+The beach is on the Saint-Pierre seafront, just next to the marina.
+Once you arrive at Saint-Pierre, there are many places to park near the beach: next to the road along the seafront, in one of the car parks behind the beach, or in the marina car park.

+The local bus also stops in town, a 5 minutes walk to the beach.
 Once at the beach, find the marina dyke, to the left when you are facing the ocean, and enter the water nearby.
-Saint-Pierre train station, where the buses in the Car’Jaune and Alternéo networks arrive, is less than 5 minutes from the beach on foot.

-The closer you get to the barrier reef, the denser the coral becomes, until it prevents you going any further.
+The closer you get to the barrier reef, the denser the coral becomes, until you can’t go any further.
 In any case, you should not try to, since the barrier reef and the depth of the water generally make it impossible.

-The predominant coral in the lagoon is the branching acropora type.
-They are spectacular, but also very fragile, and can break at the slightest touch of a swimfin.
+The predominant coral in the lagoon is the branching coral.
+It is beautiful, but also very fragile, and can break at the slightest touch of a swimfin.
 Be careful as you move forwards, especially if you go through narrow or shallow passages.

 Saint-Pierre is a particularly lively town, including in the evening.
 It has a wide range of accommodation and many places to eat.
 The Alizé Plage hotel gives direct access to the beach.
 There is a series of bar vans, restaurants and hotels along the sea front.
 Free showers are available to the rear of the beach, near the aid station.